-- 1.Number of Meetings held during the period the Governor held office - 2.
-Attended in an executive capacity is not a member of the Committee - 3.
-The Board also attended to a number of written resolutions during the period
+- 1. Attended in an executive capacity is not a member of the Committee - 2.
+Attended to a number of written resolutions during the period

 The College of Law Academic Board is established under the Constitution of The College of Law Limited and has been delegated certain powers by the Board of Governors on matters concerning the academic function and policies.